-The graduate program in Movement Science is an integrated study of movement encompassing the physiological, mechanical, and behavioral aspects of physical activity.
+The graduate program in Kinesiology is an integrated study of movement encompassing the physiological, mechanical, and behavioral aspects of physical activity.
 The curriculum includes lectures and laboratory courses, seminars, independent study, and mentored research or practicum.
 This is a full-time program that takes two years to complete.
 Students have the option of pursuing a research track or a clinically applied track.
 They can also apply for internal and external graduate assistantships that provide stipends.

-The thesis option is designed to provide the fundamental framework for understanding and conducting research in Movement Science.
+The thesis option is designed to provide the fundamental framework for understanding and conducting research in kinesiology.
 In addition to course work, students complete a research project as part of the thesis requirement under the supervision of a faculty mentor.
-Through a rigorous research experience, students will demonstrate their mastery of the material and to contribute to the body of knowledge in the field of Movement Science.
+Through a rigorous research experience, students will demonstrate their mastery of the material and to contribute to the body of knowledge in the field of kinesiology.
 Graduates within the thesis track often pursue further graduate training such as advanced study at the doctoral level, admission to allied health professional programs, or medical school.
 Those students not continuing on with further graduate studies typically pursue careers in research, educational, or industrial settings.

 The clinically applied option is designed to provide the necessary coursework and practical experience that is required to sit for the American College of Sports Medicine (ACSM) Clinical Exercise Physiology certification exam.
 Students will take advanced coursework in each of the traditional disciplines within the field and also focus on the required advanced physiology components as electives.
 Instead of a research thesis, students in the clinically applied track will complete 600 practical hours, which will be documented in a final, capstone project where they will reflect on their practical experience.
 Students in the clinically applied track will be qualified to consult on exercise-related research, public health and policy making, and other clinical and non-clinical services.
 Students will also be able to work in medical and allied health settings to manage cardiac and pulmonary risks, training, and rehabilitation.